 Brown Rice Ingredients:

-To cook the rice, Combine the rinsed and water in a pot and bring to a boil.
+To cook the rice, combine the rinsed rice and water in a pot and bring to a boil.
 Cover, reduce the heat to low, and simmer for 45 minutes.
 Remove from the heat and let it sit, covered for 10 more minutes.
 Fluff with a fork.

 Refried Beans Ingredients: